SAP-archive/cloud-sfsf-concur-ext-sample/README.md

 - *cf 6.34.1*
-The cloud foundry commmand line application.
+The Cloud Foundry command line application.
 This tool will be used to install and manage the applications on the cloud foundry landscape.
 This tool can be downloaded from the cloud foundry website at https://docs.cloudfoundry.org/cf-cli/install-go-cli.html

 # Setup